JuliaManifolds/Manopt.jl/docs/src/tutorials/GeodesicRegression.md

 ## Time Labeled Data

-If for each data item $d_i$ we are also given a time point $t_i\in\mathbb R$, which are pairwise different, then we can use the least squares error to state the objetive function as [Fletcher:2013](@cite)
+If for each data item $d_i$ we are also given a time point $t_i\in\mathbb R$, which are pairwise different, then we can use the least squares error to state the objective function as [Fletcher:2013](@cite)

 ``` math
 F(p,X) = \frac{1}{2}\sum_{i=1}^n d_{\mathcal M}^2(γ_{p,X}(t_i), d_i),